 Student Teacher Retreat at Björklunden

-Each fall the Education Department attempts to arrange a mid-semester weekend retreat for student teachers at Björklunden, Lawrence’s northern campus in Door County.
-The student teachers help determine the program for the retreat, which might include social and learning activities, discussions, guest speakers, films related to teaching, and plenty of time for respite and lesson preparation.
+Each fall the Education Department arranges a mid-semester weekend retreat for student teachers at Björklunden, Lawrence’s northern campus in Door County.
+Student teachers bring drafts of their edTPA artifacts and commentaries for peer review prior to submission for official scoring.